Curricular Practical Training

 - F-1 visa holders have a maximum of 12 months of OPT available to them during any uninterrupted stay in F-1 status.
 The amount of CPT is not limited by the immigration regulations.

-- CPT must fall into one of the three categories of eligibility listed above.
+- CPT must fall into one of the categories of eligibility listed above.
 You can work anywhere within your academic field on OPT.

 - CPT is authorized by the Department of Homeland Security (DHS)

 - Students who have received one year or more of full-time CPT are NOT eligible for OPT.
 Part-time curricular practical training (20 hours or less a week) is not counted toward the one-year threshold at which the student loses eligibility for Optional Practical Training.

 Q. When can I start working on CPT?

 A. You are allowed to work during the time authorized by the Center for Global Education on the back of your I-20 ID.
 You do not need to receive direct authorization from DHS.